Sept-Îles, Quebec: History

 The modern Sept-Îles was built rapidly during the construction of the Quebec North Shore and Labrador Railway, the 575 km railway link to the northern town of Schefferville.
 The railway was built between 1950 and 1954 by the Iron Ore Company of Canada.
 Iron ore mined near Schefferville and Wabush, Labrador, was transported on this railway and shipped from the Port of Sept-Îles.
 Shipment of the important new commodity resulted in investments that turned this into a major port.
+In 1952, the HBC built a new store, which was extended in 1954, and expanded with a groceteria in 1956 and a distribution warehouse in 1959.

 With the iron ore business, the Sept-Îles deep-water seaport was second in Canada only to Vancouver in terms of yearly tonnage.
 The huge engineering project led to a major increase in population, and housing was quickly built to accommodate them.
 The town grew from 2,000 inhabitants in 1951 to 14,000 in 1961, and 31,000 in 1981.
 The decline in worldwide iron ore prices in recent decades has since caused employment and population to decrease.
+On January 11, 1986, the HBC store closed.

 During the early 1990s, some new jobs accompanied the construction and operation of the new Aluminerie Alouette inc. aluminum processing plant.
 Construction for Phase 1 began in September 1989, and operation started in 1992.
 Construction of Phase 2 began in 2003.

-In 2002 the city amalgamated with the communities of Gallix and Moisie.
+In February 2003, the city amalgamated with the municipalities of Gallix and Moisie.
 The city includes the neighbourhoods of Arnaud, Clarke-City, De Grasse, de la Pointe, de la Rivière, Ferland, La Boule, Lac Labrie, Matamec, Plages, Pointe-Noire and Val-Marguerite.